 - That there is no “right” or single treatment applicable to every patient;

 - That effective treatment has to address all of the patients’ needs to beyond just substance abuse;

 - That treatment plans must be flexible to adjust to any changing needs of the patient;

 - And, most importantly, that addiction is a complex but treatable disease.

 One of the first steps in getting over substance abuse is detox, which is a systematic process that helps people detach from their dependence on whatever substance they are addicted to.
 It is a process that is designed to treat the immediate effects on the body after ceasing substance abuse as well as removing the toxins left in the body.

 However, this should never be just the whole of the recovery process.
 Detox should be followed up by therapy because relapses are still highly possible even after quitting cold turkey.
 This can be a very intense period for patients, because withdrawal symptoms attack the patient all at once, manifesting in agitation, anxiety, insomnia, violence, psychosis, and self-harm.

 Treatment Centers and Detox Services in Gilbert, Arizona

-Recovery is very complex but also very possible, with each individual recovering at a different pace.
-We take this to heart, which is why provide assessments for each patient to know where they’re at, and to assign them to a suitable program while also taking into account what the patient thinks is best for him or herself.
+Recovery is very complicated but also very possible, with each individual recovering at a different pace.
+We take this to heart, which is why we provide assessments for each patient to know where they’re at, and to assign them to a suitable program while also taking into account what the patient thinks is best for him or herself.
 We have addiction treatment options, where you can:

 - Work with our drug and alcohol rehabilitation center located in Scottsdale, Arizona;

-- Attend addiction counseling at a flexible time schedule while still maintaining contact with his or her personal life and environment;
+- Attend addiction counseling at a flexible schedule while still maintaining contact with his or her personal life and environment;

 - Opt to check into our wonderful sober living accommodations, also located in Scottsdale.